TurboQuant Explained: Leaner Context Memory on Your Phone

 - Best for: Users on mid-range devices or those who want to run multiple apps simultaneously

-For Maximum Speed (All Devices)
+For Minimum Memory (All Devices)

 - Memory footprint: ~1 GB loaded